Smallpox demon: Red treatment

 In European countries the "red treatment" was practiced from the 12th century onwards; when he caught smallpox, King Charles V of France was dressed in a red shirt, red stockings, and a red veil.
 Queen Elizabeth I of England was likewise wrapped in a red blanket and placed by a live fire when she fell ill with smallpox in 1562, and similar treatments were applied to other European monarchs.
 In parts of India, China, Africa and Latin America, sacrifices were made to appease the gods of smallpox.
 In medieval Europe, prayer and pious living were recommended as one way to guard against sickness.
 Many Japanese textbooks on dermatology stated that red light was able to weaken the symptoms of smallpox.
 This was common in China, India, Turkey and Georgia.
 In western Africa, the Yoruba god of smallpox, Sopona, was associated with the color red.

 The red treatment was given scientific authority by Nobel laureate Niels Ryberg Finsen, who claimed that the treatment of smallpox patients with red light reduced the severity of scarring, and later developed rules governing erythrotherapy.
 These beliefs lingered on into the 1930s until researchers declared it to be "useless."

+Red treatment may also refer to the color red being the warning sign of smallpox in the ancient Edo-period of Japan.
+Many old descriptions still exist referring to old shrines connected to smallpox, as having the color red.
+Many villages would stretch straw rope with red paper streamers around their houses and in the courtyards if there had been people afflicted with smallpox in the area.